 My main research area is in working with digital maps, in the form of Digital Elevation Models (DEMs).
-Current work focuses on compressing elevation data sets.
+This is one kind of data that is used in Geographic Information Systems (GIS), as well as Google Maps and the like, to view terrain in 3D.
+Current work focuses on compressing such elevation data sets for faster retrieval over the Internet.
 Previous work focused on three-dimensional visualization of errors in such maps and in creating DEMs from two-dimensional sources.
 All of this work is interdisciplinary with the earth-sciences community.

 In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses from 1929 to the present.

-Bringing new tools and techniques into the classroom, such as LEGO robots, especially to enhance students’ algorithm design skills.
+Bringing new tools and techniques into the classroom, such as LEGO robots, games, 3D printing, laser cutting, and more, especially to enhance students’ algorithm design skills.
 In many courses, I try to show the interdisciplinary nature of computer science by bringing in problems from areas outside traditional topics.

 Gousie, M.B., Grady, J., and Branagan, M. Visualizing Trends and Clusters in Ranked Time-Series Data.
 In Visualization and Data Analysis 2014 (San Francisco, 2014), P. C. Wong, D.L.
 Kao, M.C.
 Hao, and C. Chen, Eds., vol. 9017, IS&T/SPIE, pp. 90710f-1 — 90710f-12.